Papal Audience Tickets

 Other options to see the Pope

-Unlike the papal audiences on Wednesdays, it is not necessary to buy a ticket to attend the Angelus ceremony.
-It is a simple event and it is enough to get to St. Peter's Square before 12 PM to get a good seat.
+Unlike the Wednesday papal audiences, it is not necessary to get a ticket to attend the Angelus ceremony.
+It is a simple event and it is enough to get to St Peter's Square before 12 pm to get a good seat.

 On this occasion you will see the Pope from afar, at the window of the papal flats, but attending the Angelus in Rome and praying with the Holy Father is also a unique and unforgettable experience for any Christian.